evinism/TinyBaker/README.md

 ## The model

-The main component of TinyBaker is a `Transform`: a standalone mapping from one set of files to another.
+The main component of TinyBaker is the base class `Transform`: a standalone mapping from one set of files to another.

 ```
                  ___________